OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/rollback-to-a-previous-version.md

 * Create and deploy a tag based on a previous version, in the LifeTime console.
 * Republish a previous version of the Solution, in the Service Center console.

+## Create a tag based on a previous version

 <div class="info" markdown="1">

-For mobile applications, it's only possible to rollback by republishing a previous version of the Solution in the Service Center console.
+This operation isn't available for mobile apps.
 As it's not possible to rollback app versions in the App Stores, LifeTime doesn't support creating a tag based on a previous mobile app version.

 </div>

-## Create a tag based on a previous version

 ![](images/rollback-to-a-previous-version-1.png)

-In LifeTime it's not possible to deploy a version prior to the one running on the environment.
+In LifeTime it's not possible to deploy a version lower than the one running on the environment.
 Instead, you need to create a new tag for that version.
 This lets you track which patches have been applied to a running application.

 This version will be exactly the same as the stable version, since LifeTime lets you specify the modules when tagging a version.